nicolaiolsen/XLGearBanker/README.md

 ### Depositing/withdrawing gear

-For now depositing and withdrawing gear happens through slash_commands similar to adding gear sets.
-Using the slash_commands "/xlgb_deposit setNumber", "/xlgb_withdraw setNumber", while having your bank open will result in depositing/withdrawing the gear set #(setNumber) to/from the bank.
+Depositing and withdrawing gear happens either through keybindings or slash_commands similar to adding gear sets.
+Using the slash_commands "/xlgb_deposit setNumber", "/xlgb_withdraw setNumber", while having your bank/storage chest open will result in depositing/withdrawing the gear set #(setNumber) to/from the bank/storage chest.
-**Note:** The argument 'setNumber' should be a number between 1 and total number of sets.
+**Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*

 Examples:
 /xlgb_withdraw 1